 four independent judgements of your performance

-the examination is blueprinted agains the curriculum and against the range of RCR-desingated skills required to be a competent oncologist in the NHS
+the examination is blueprinted against both the curriculum and the range of RCR-desingated skills required to be a competent oncologist in the NHS

 As an overseas candidate, where & when can I sit the exams and how much will they cost me?

-This link here specifically takes you to the examination updates section.
-Information on the dates, fees and venues for the FRCR examinations are found within.
+This link takes you to the examination updates section.
+Information on the dates, fees and venues for the FRCR examinations can found here.

 How do I apply for the FRCR examinations?

-UK Trainees are given priority for examination places, whilst overseas candidates are offered those places not taken via a ballot system following the application closing date.
-If you've had your exam differed due to cancellations over the last year then you will be prioritised.
+UK Trainees are given priority for examination places, whilst overseas candidates are offered the remining places via a ballot system following the application closing date.
+If you've had your exam deferred due to cancellations over the last year, you will be prioritised.

 The Royal College urges anyone applying to read the examinations guidance before doing so.
 Applications are made online via the Royal College website here.